oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 </details>

 We got a **service unavailable** error.
 This is because that web page is recognised as an ingress rule, but there are no pods able to deliver the service.
-This isn't a surprise as we haven't started them yet !
+This isn't a surprise as we haven't started them yet!

 If we tried to go to a URL that's not defined we will as expected get a **404 error**: